julian-hecker/learning/react/README.md

 React can be added to a website very quickly.
 - Simple Setup
     1. Create HTML Container for component
-    2. Create a react component
+    2. Add HTML script tags for react, react-dom, and custom component before closing body.
-    3. Add HTML script tags for react, react-dom, and custom component before closing body.
+        - .development.js builds for debugging, .production.min.js builds for performance
-        - development builds for debugging, production builds for performance
+    3. Create a react component
     4. Render your component in the selected container using `ReactDOM.render(React.createElement(component), container);` (put in component file).
 - Using JSX
     - Include babel in a script tag with `type=text/babel` (Not good for production)